 CAN I SHARE A BOOTH WITH ANOTHER MAKER?

 Sorry, no. Because each maker’s work is juried into the show separately, we do not permit shared booths.
 If you are a gallery owner, boutique owner, or part of a collective, you may only submit your own work.
 Individual artists must each apply separately.

 WHAT IS THE CANCELLATION POLICY?

 If you cancel your booth before August 1 and we are able to secure a replacement from the waiting list, you will be refunded 50% of your booth fee.
 After August 1, no refunds will be given.

-Additionally, some artists may now have businesses that have grown beyond a single person’s capacity to produce everything and must employ help to create finished products.
+Indie Craft Parade's first priority is to showcase and promote handmade goods.
+But we realize that artists, designers, and makers often have businesses that have grown beyond a single person’s capacity to produce everything themselves.
 It is not our intention to penalize small business growth.

 We require that the ideas, prototypes, brand direction, etc. of an Indie Craft Parade exhibitor must originate with a single artist.
 This excludes any corporate or box store retailers, and keeps Indie Craft Parade’s vision to promote small, regional businesses.

 I’M AN INTERDISCIPLINARY ARTIST.
 CAN I APPLY IN MULTIPLE CATEGORIES?

 If you are an interdisciplinary artist (i.e., a maker that creates ceramic mugs and also has produces leather bags), you may submit additional applications in different categories at no further charge after your first application has been submitted and the fee paid.
 All entries are juried separately, so your work may be accepted in one category, but declined in another.